Managing cybersecurity incidents

 Access to sufficient data sources and tools

-Successful detection of cyber security incidents requires trained cyber security personnel with access to sufficient data sources, such as event logs, that are complemented by tools that support manual and automated analysis.
-As such, it is important that during system design and development activities, functionality is added to systems to ensure that sufficient data sources can be captured and provided to cyber security personnel.
+Successful detection of cybersecurity incidents requires trained cybersecurity personnel with access to sufficient data sources, such as event logs, that are complemented by tools that support manual and automated analysis.
+As such, it is important that during system design and development activities, functionality is added to systems to ensure that sufficient data sources can be captured and provided to cybersecurity personnel.

-Control: ISM-0120; Revision: 5; Updated: May-20; Applicability: NC, OS, P, S, TS; Essential Eight: N/A
+Control: ISM-0120; Revision: 6; Updated: Mar-25; Applicability: NC, OS, P, S, TS; Essential Eight: N/A

-Cyber security personnel have access to sufficient data sources and tools to ensure that systems can be monitored for key indicators of compromise.
+Cybersecurity personnel have access to sufficient data sources and tools to ensure that systems can be monitored for key indicators of compromise.

-Reporting cyber security incidents
+Reporting cybersecurity incidents

-Reporting cyber security incidents to the Chief Information Security Officer, or one of their delegates, as soon as possible after they occur or are discovered provides senior management with the opportunity to assess the impact to their organisation and to oversee any cyber security incident response activities.
-Note, an organisation should also be cognisant of any legislative obligations regarding the reporting of cyber security incidents to authorities.
+Reporting cybersecurity incidents to the chief information security officer, or one of their delegates, as soon as possible after they occur or are discovered provides senior management with the opportunity to assess the impact to their organisation and to oversee any cybersecurity incident response activities.
+Note, an organisation should also be cognisant of any legislative obligations regarding the reporting of cybersecurity incidents to authorities.

-Control: ISM-0123; Revision: 4; Updated: Jun-23; Applicability: NC, OS, P, S, TS; Essential Eight: ML2, ML3
+Control: ISM-0123; Revision: 5; Updated: Mar-25; Applicability: NC, OS, P, S, TS; Essential Eight: ML2, ML3

-Cyber security incidents are reported to the Chief Information Security Officer, or one of their delegates, as soon as possible after they occur or are discovered.
+Cybersecurity incidents are reported to the chief information security officer, or one of their delegates, as soon as possible after they occur or are discovered.

-Reporting cyber security incidents to ASD
+Reporting cybersecurity incidents to ASD

-The Australian Signals Directorate (ASD) uses the cyber security incident reports it receives as the basis for providing assistance to organisations.
-Cyber security incident reports are also used by ASD to identify trends and maintain an accurate threat environment picture.
-ASD utilises this understanding to assist in the development of new and updated cyber security advice, capabilities, and techniques to better prevent and respond to evolving cyber threats.
-An organisation is recommended to internally coordinate their reporting of cyber security incidents to ASD.
-Note, an organisation should also be cognisant of any legislative obligations regarding the reporting of cyber security incidents to ASD.
+The Australian Signals Directorate (ASD) uses the cybersecurity incident reports it receives as the basis for providing assistance to organisations.
+In addition, cybersecurity incident reports are used to identify trends and maintain an accurate threat environment picture.
+Finally, ASD utilises this understanding to assist in the development of new and updated cybersecurity advice, capabilities, and techniques to better prevent and respond to evolving cyberthreats.
+Note, under ASD’s limited use obligation, information voluntarily provided to ASD about cybersecurity incidents, or potential cybersecurity incidents, cannot be used for regulatory purposes.

-The types of cyber security incidents that should be reported to ASD include:
+The types of cybersecurity incidents that should be reported to ASD include:

 - suspicious privileged user account lockouts